timescale/docs/cloud/migrate-mst-cloud/entire-database.md

     ```sql
     SELECT timescaledb_pre_restore();
     ```
-1. At the command prompt, restore the dumped data from the `.bak` file into your Timescale Cloud database, using your Timescale Cloud connection details.
+1. At the command prompt, restore the dumped data from the `dump.bak` file into your Timescale Cloud database, using your Timescale Cloud connection details.
 To avoid permissions errors, include the `--no-owner` flag:
     ```bash
     pg_restore -U tsdbadmin -W \
     -h <CLOUD_HOST> -p <CLOUD_PORT> --no-owner \
-    -Fc -v -d tsdb <FILENAME>.bak
+    -Fc -v -d tsdb dump.bak
     ```
 1. At the `psql` prompt, return your Timescale Cloud database to normal operations by using the